 The metrics of success

 From tag lines to multi-page websites and brochures, I'm experienced in all kinds of messaging for the marketplace.
-After I recently started blogging for one of my clients and tweeting those links for the company, the number of their Twitter followers grew by 9,505%.
-(No, that’s not a typo.)
+After I recently started blogging for one of my clients and tweeting those links for the company, the number of their Twitter followers grew exponentially.
 And it's not uncommon for the email blasts I craft to have a 30% - 40% open rate.
 (The industry average hovers around 15%.)

 Versatile, and then some